 personal and professional life within the context of Germany's

 industrial design boom of the 1950s.
-The booklet encapsulates his

 (Made with Adobe Id + Ai)

-Read about my full process here!
+Read about my full process here ↗

 A motion tribute to Dieter Rams and his works.
-I collected and
+I collected and curated images, artifacts, and footage from Gary Hustwit's "Rams" documentary and online archives.

 (Made with Adobe Ae)

-Read about my full process here!
+Read about my full process here ↗

-products with a focus on orderly exploration.
+Simple interactive web+mobile experiences introducing Rams's products with a focus on orderly exploration.

 (Made with HTML/CSS and Figma)

-color choices.
-The bright orange serves both as a call for attention
+Rams's restraint in color use stemmed from his belief in purposeful color choices.
+The bright orange serves both as a call for attention and a nod to his usage of reds and oranges in his products.

 (Made with Adobe Id+Ai)

-Read about my full process here!
+Read about my full process here ↗